vijilAI/docs/source/dome/config.md

         }
 ````

+### Per-guard execution order

-You can even configure parallelism and early termination at the guard level using the `run-parallel` and `early-exit` fields.
+You can even configure parallelism and early termination at the guard level using the `run-parallel` and `early-exit` fields within each guard field.
 For example, the `prompt-injection` configuration below will run the Deberta model and the Security LLM method in parallel, but will wait till both methods have finished executing

 ````python
     "prompt-injection": {
             "type": "security",